-The U.S. Embassy in the Kyrgyz Republic announces a call for grant proposals aimed at preservation of cultural heritage through the U.S. Ambassadors Fund for Cultural Preservation in the following two areas:
+The U.S. Embassy in the Kyrgyz Republic announces a call for grant proposals aimed at preservation of cultural heritage through the U.S. Ambassadors Fund for Cultural Preservation.

-AFCP considers applications from non-governmental organizations, museums, ministries of culture, or similar institutions and organizations, including U.S.-based organizations.
+Eligible implementers may include non-governmental organizations, museums, educational institutions, ministries of culture, or similar institutions and organizations, including U.S.-based educational institutions and organizations.

 AFCP DOES NOT SUPPORT THE FOLLOWING ACTIVITIES OR COSTS, AND THE CENTER WILL DEEM APPLICATIONS INVOLVING ANY OF THESE ACTIVITIES OR COSTS INELIGEBLE: